Getting an Account¶

 Researchers who want to request access to a project (for example, an FCA, ICA, Partner Computing Allowance, Recharge Allocation project, or Condo project) can do so by visiting the MyBRC User Portal in their web browser.
-After following the on-screen instructions in the portal and registering and/or logging in, they should first review and sign the cluster User Access Agreement Form on the Home ("Welcome") page (if they haven't already done so from within the portal previously) by clicking on the "Review" button, and then clicking on the "Join" button to request to join an existing project.
+After following the on-screen instructions in the portal and registering and/or logging in, click on the "Join" button to request to join an existing project.
 (Note, however, that if an FCA project has expired, a researcher will not be able to submit a request to join the project.
 An expired FCA project needs to be renewed by the PI or project manager before a researcher can submit a request to join it).
 All project access and new account creation requests require the explicit approval of the PI or project manager for the relevant project on the cluster (i.e., they will not be automatically approved) via the MyBRC User Portal by clicking on the "Review Join Requests" button on the project page, and users should check with the project PI before requesting access to a project.
 Automatic email reminders will be sent to users and project managers after project access and new account creation requests are received.